Rae & equality award winners 24

 Value

-• How has your work contributed to improvements in: (i) patient satisfaction/outcomes OR (ii) staff culture?
+• How has your work contributed to improvements in: (i) patient access/satisfaction/outcomes OR (ii) staff culture?

 • Judges will be looking for clear examples of the initiative benefiting individuals and their experience as patients or staff